-CloudIT Reinforces Culture of Cybersecurity with SOC 2® Type 2 Attestation of Compliance
+cloudIT Reinforces Culture of Cybersecurity with SOC 2® Type 2 Attestation of Compliance

 ControlCase Compliance Extend is a partnership program that increases cybersecurity maturity for MSPs and their clients through compliance with frameworks, including SOC 2, ISO 27001, NIST, PCI DSS, HIPAA, and more.
 The program includes the education, technology, and assessment required for MSPs to attain compliance and assist their clients in achieving their cybersecurity compliance goals.

-"ControlCase is proud to partner with CloudIT, an outstanding MSP to work with, in delivering cybersecurity compliance assessments," said Mike Jenner, CEO of ControlCase.
-"The CloudIT team is dedicated to lowering their clients' risk and has actively worked to ensure that their people, processes, and technology are cybersecurity focused.
-The Compliance Extend program empowers leading MSPs, such as CloudIT, in effectively extending their services to assist their clients with their growing cybersecurity compliance requirements."
+“ControlCase is proud to partner with cloudIT, an outstanding MSP to work with, in delivering cybersecurity compliance assessments,” said Mike Jenner, CEO of ControlCase.
+“The coudIT team is dedicated to lowering their clients' risk and has actively worked to ensure that their people, processes, and technology are cybersecurity focused.
+The Compliance Extend program empowers leading MSPs, such as cloudIT, in effectively extending their services to assist their clients with their growing cybersecurity compliance requirements.”

-"Our SOC 2® Type 2 Attestation of Compliance demonstrates that we have fulfilled stringent requirements for protecting and securing sensitive data.
-This achievement also brings immense advantages to CloudIT customers who now benefit from compliance inheritance towards their own assessments."
+“Our SOC 2® Type 2 Attestation of Compliance demonstrates that we have fulfilled stringent requirements for protecting and securing sensitive data.
+This achievement also brings immense advantages to cloudIT clients who now benefit from compliance inheritance towards their own assessments.”

 System and Organization Controls 2 (SOC 2®) Trust Services Criteria provides reporting on the effectiveness of controls pertaining to security, availability, processing integrity, confidentiality, and privacy at a service organization.
 SOC 2® reports are specifically intended to meet the needs of a broad range of users requiring detailed information and assurance about the confidentiality and privacy of the data processed within an organization’s systems.